 How to Ship Expensive Cards, Multiple Cards, or Cards to Be Graded

 Once you start getting over the $500 range, I send my cards in a box.
 To be honest, I don’t ever buy boxes for shipping—I get enough in the mail from online shopping or others sending me cards that I just reuse them.
-There’s just a little more protection, and no one wants to feel like you skimped on packaging for a PSA 10 Kobe rookie.
+Boxes feel more secure, and no one wants to feel like you skimped on packaging for a PSA 10 Kobe rookie.

 I do basically this same thing when I’m sending several cards that won’t fit comfortably in a bubble mailer or cards to be graded.
 I’ll put them together in a bubble wrap pouch (or more than one depending how many cards I’m sending) and then make sure nothing is going to move around.